 4. Trust in the power of mirrors

-It's design 101, we all know mirrors expand spaces.
+It's design 101, we all know mirror ideas expand spaces and is a relatively simple way to make a small living room look bigger.
 You can pretty much hang one anywhere and watch your room 'grow' but if you are strategic about it you can really maximize the effect.

 Hanging a mirror opposite a window will really enhance the natural light in the room, making it feel bigger and lighter.
 So if your living room could do with a light boost, try that out.
 You could also prop a large, leaning mirror up in a corner and it instantly gives the impression you have more floor space, especially if you pick one with a very minimalist frame.